PhoenixTales/phoenix-docs/README.md

 3. From the root directory of the project, run this command to install the required gems `bundle install`.

-4. Then run the development server `bundle exec jekyll serve`, then open http://127.0.0.1:4000 in your browser.
+4. Then run the development server `bundle exec jekyll serve`, or `bundle exec jekyll serve --force_polling` if you see that Jekyll does not rebuild the site on change, which is an issue on Windows, then open http://127.0.0.1:4000 in your browser.
 If not needed anymore, to stop the server press `ctrl/command + c`.

 #### How it works